coldtanky1/icecube2.0/README.md

 - Added new SQL table for resources.
 - Added "res" command to display resource production.
 - Added "res" command to help menu.

+# Changelog VER 02
+- Added "update" command to update your nation.
+- Added "reserve" command to view your nation's reserves.
+- Added "update" and "reserve" commands to the help menu.
+- Added "construct" command but it isn't complete.